Welcome to Year 1 Curriculum page

 Science

-Throughout the year as part of the curriculum in science we shall be studying four areas;
+Throughout the year as part of the curriculum in science the children will be studying four areas;

 Seasonal change